Laharsolanki/tasksync-app-2.0/README.md

 - New version = 🌟 polished, customizable, and production-ready.
 - This project reflects my learning journey in the MERN stack, moving from basic CRUD apps to theme persistence, UI animations, and full-stack deployment.

-🤝 Contribution
-Any suggestions for TaskSync 3.0 are welcome!

 🧑‍💻 Author <br>
 👤 Lahar Solanki <br>